ical10/rizal.github.io/_pages/about.md

 I used to sit for hours writing on LaTeX because the pdf made is a form of art (and I know people had appreciated my works).
 I also think that spending more time to embellish my map using Generic Mapping Tools is worth it (instead of using a pirated software to click and easily create one).

+Most of the codes that are present in this site are the tasks and assignments during my Masters' courses.
+These codes are built entirely by myself or by modifying from others', and I try my best to mention any names involved.
+All of the scripts I included here are only for educational and research purposes.
+The descriptive comments can be either in French or in English.